 Hannah (59) Brain injury and diabetes Hannah attends a day centre once a week where she can interact with people similar to herself.
-Whilst she enjoys this activity, she has lived in the same care home for 23 years and questions what else she could be doing with her life her needs as she has a meal a day and friends there.
-Although she enjoys living where she is, Luisa doesn't get to visit her friends in Southend-
+Whilst she enjoys this activity, she has lived in the same care home for 23 years and questions what else she could be doing with her life.

-Amy (49) Spondylolysis Amy received a grant for a wet room but her true aspiration is to be employed but she doesn't
+Amy (49) Spondylolysis

+Amy received a grant for a wet room but her true aspiration is to be employed but she doesn't know how to achieve this.